mormahr/pdf-service/README.md

 ### Licensing

 The service code is licensed under the MIT license.
 WeasyPrint, the underlying PDF generator library, is licensed under the BSD license.
-The prebuilt container image contains a variety of licenses, including GPLv2 and GPLv3 code.
+The prebuilt production container image contains a variety of licenses, including GPLv2 and GPLv3 code.

-Currently, the image also contains AGPLv3 code, through the use of poppler for visual integration tests.
-Poppler is not involved in generating PDFs, it's  just included for the integration testing suite.
-I hope to remove the testing dependencies from the production image in the future.

-After consulting [an article][container-os-article-1] about GPL licensing in containers, I think this should not  cause issues for stacks that use this container image in a closed source context, as long as the image is [not modified][stackoverflow-aGPL-modified].
-If it is modified, you should look further into licensing requirements, although adding fonts shouldn't be a problem.
-From my understanding, the affero clause is not triggered here, since the user is not interacting with poppler at all.

-This section is how I understood the licensing requirements and is not legal advice.

 ### Security